clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Load the kernel module at boot
 ==============================

-The OpenZFS module will not load automatically at boot.
-Load the zfs.ko module at boot time with systemd.
+OpenZFS kernel modules must be loaded before any OpenZFS filesystems are mounted.
+For convenience, load the kernel modules at boot.

 #.
 Systemd uses the `/etc/modules-load.d/` directory to load out-of-tree
    kernel modules.
 Make sure that the directory exists: